-6. Natural Justice & Alleged Offender Interview
+6. Natural Justice and Alleged Offender Interview

-The principles of natural justice require that a person whose rights, privileges or interests may be affected by an administrative decision be given:

-- the right to hear the case against him or her and - the right to make a response to the deciding person or deciding body prior to the decision being made.
+- □ Natural Justice: a person whose rights, privileges or interests may be affected by an administrative decision shall be given: - the right to hear the case against him or her and - the right to make a response to the deciding person or deciding body prior to the decision being made. - □ Alleged Offender interview with appropriate representation to provide and review the Preliminary Assessment Report. - Alleged Offender given a minimum of 14 calendar days to review the Preliminary Assessment Report and make a written response.